 Today is the day that many of you will have been waiting for.
 We will embark on a full-day adventure to track the mountain gorillas in Bwindi Forest National Park.
 The trek will commence with a short briefing on gorillas trekking rules to ensure the safety of both the guests and the gorillas.
 We will then start the trek into the Impenetrable Forest to encounter the gentle giants of Bwindi National Park.
 We will follow the expert guides, looking for signs of the gorillas and changing direction accordingly until we find them.
 After this rare and memorable experience is over, we will spend the rest of the day and night in Bwindi National Park.

-Today is a unique opportunity to learn about the tragic history of these local communities through a variety of activities.
-Choose between the Batwa cultural experience where you visit a local community and learn about their way of life, a Sabyinyo Volcano hiking tour, and/or a golden monkey trekking experience in the Mgahinga Gorilla National Park.
+A full day of resting or take the day as a unique opportunity to learn about the tragic history of these local communities through a variety of activities.
+Choose between the Batwa cultural experience where you visit a local community and learn about their way of life, or join the Sabyinyo Volcano hiking tour in the Mgahinga Gorilla National Park.
 Other activities include canoe trekking at Lake Mutanda and a coffee-making experience, where you can try your hand at the local industry.
 We will spend the night in a lodge close to Lake Mutanda.

-On this day, you depart Bwindi National Park for Lake Bunyonyi.
-Make the most of your day at Lake Bunyonyi, considered one of the deepest and most beautiful inland water bodies lakes in Africa that offers refreshing experiences ranging from dug-out canoeing, swimming, and bird watching by choosing another optional activity.
-After the afternoon activities at Lake Bunyonyi, rest at the lodge for dinner and overnight.
+On this day, in the morning at Lake Bunyonyi.
+Make the most of your morning at Lake Bunyonyi, considered one of the deepest and most beautiful inland water bodies lakes in Africa that offers refreshing experiences ranging from dug-out canoeing, swimming, and bird watching by choosing another optional activity.
+After the morning activities at Lake Bunyonyi, drive to Lake Mburo National Park where you will join a night game drive for a chance to spot leopards.

 Accommodation & Meals